7 Delicious Iwaki Souvenirs You Should Search for and Buy [Fukushima Prefecture]

 Maruichiya's "Sea Urchin Miso"

-The store's specialties, such as grilled sea urchin shells, available only in spring and summer, and its canned sea urchin shells, are undoubtedly delicious, but unfortunately, they are quite expensive.
-However, if you visit the store, you'll find plenty of reasonably priced items, such as dried fish and delicacies.
+urchin in shellfish, available only in spring and summer, and their signature canned sea urchin in shellfish, are undoubtedly delicious, but unfortunately, they come at a considerable price.
+However, if you visit the store, you'll find plenty of reasonably priced items such as dried seafood and other delicacies.

-One of the recommended products is "Uni Miso."
-It's bottled and looks like your typical salted sea urchin, but it's completely different.
-It's made by mixing sea urchin with miso, eggs, sugar, kelp stock, and sake, and has a sweet texture.
+One of my recommendations is "Uni Miso."
+It comes in a jar and looks like typical salted sea urchin, but it's completely different.
+Sea urchin is mixed with miso, egg, sugar, kelp broth, and sake, resulting in a sweet and delicious taste.

-It's perfect as a rice accompaniment or a side dish for sake, but you can also add a little soy sauce to use it as a rice ball filling, or garnish it with grated wasabi for sushi.
-It also goes well with olive oil, so it can be used as a pasta sauce.
+It's perfect as a side dish with rice or as a snack with drinks, but you can also add a little soy sauce and use it as a filling for rice balls, or serve it as a sushi topping with grated wasabi.
+It pairs well with olive oil, so you can even use it as a pasta sauce.

 Maruichiya has three stores in Iwaki city, and also has sales corners in Aeon Iwaki and Everya